How does IDD therapy treatment actually work – and is it safe?

 How IDD Therapy actually works (the 3 key actions)

-You lie comfortably strapped and supported on the treatment table while the device targets the specific spinal segment shown on your MRI and exam.
+You lie comfortably strapped and supported on the treatment table and we programme the computer to target your specific specific spinal segment that was shown on both your your MRI and your examination.
 Find out more about IDD therapy

 1. Gentle targeted stretch (decompression)